Nigeria: Why CARE is there, and what we are doing

 According to the UN, 17 million displaced people, refugees and host communities are affected by this regional crisis.
 CARE has been supporting refugees and host communities in Cameroon, Chad and Niger for several years; and we began our first programmes in Nigeria in August 2017.

 CARE thought hard about how we could ‘add value’ to what other organisations were already doing.
 One of the things we are trying to do is work in some of the hardest to reach areas.

 CARE is working in eight districts in Borno, which is largely inaccessible to outside agencies due to the conflict – including in areas in the east of Borno, where the only way in is by UN helicopter.

 Sofia Sprechmann, our global program director, was able to visit one of the areas, called Rann.
-She posted this short video about it – it’s well worth a look.
+Watch her short video here.

 What CARE is doing